Magnesium

 Magnesium as it relates to MTHFR and CFS in Health report: MTHFR Mutations and Chronic Fatigue Syndrome: Exploring the Genetic Connection

-Individuals with MTHFR gene mutations may have difficulty converting folate into its active form, which is necessary for methylation.
-Magnesium is a cofactor for many enzymes involved in the methylation cycle, and its deficiency can impair methylation processes.
-Supplementing with magnesium can help support methylation and alleviate symptoms associated with MTHFR mutations.
+Individuals with MTHFR gene mutations may have difficulty converting folate into its active form, which can lead to a deficiency in methylfolate.
+This deficiency can impact the body's ability to utilize magnesium effectively, as magnesium is required for the activation of many enzymes involved in folate metabolism.
+Supplementing with magnesium can help support the proper functioning of these enzymes and improve overall methylation processes in individuals with MTHFR mutations.

 Supplements for MTHFR and CFS